jigar87/AGLDevTest/README.md

 # AGL Dev Test
+This is coding test from AGL based on following specification - http://agl-developer-test.azurewebsites.net/

+# Prerequisites

+Visual Studio 2017

 ## AGL.Client
 This is the client application which consumes the service layer.
 For this test purpose I have used a simple console